Bachelor’s Studies in Sport, Exercise and Health with Foreign Educational Qualifications

-For questions relating to this course of studies, contact the Department of Sport, Exercise and Health directly (email: email@example.com, homepage dsbg.unibas.ch).
+For questions relating to this degree program, contact the Department of Sport, Exercise and Health directly (email: email@example.com, homepage dsbg.unibas.ch).

 - Admission requirements

-Acceptance to the bachelor’s course of studies requires a recognized secondary school leaving certificate or other equivalent degree from a higher education institution that is recognized by the University of Basel.
+Acceptance to a bachelor’s degree program requires a recognized secondary school leaving certificate or other equivalent degree from a higher education institution that is recognized by the University of Basel.